qwat/QWAT/doc/developer-guide/local_customizations.rst

 Customize local DB models
 =========================

-DISCLAIMER: This section is being rewritten with the new PostgreSQL Update Manager (PUM).
-The versionning logic has changed and local customization still need some more work.

 Since QWAT 1.3.2, customization process and extension have been formalised.

 An **extension is a core data model customization** that is part of the core.
 It can be activated at any time, using its own initialization script.